lorikrell/gamerchic/docs/photoshop/wow-avatars.md

 You enter the domain of the lich through twisting passages.
 As you traverse, you wander the in game halls of a raid building like Karazhan or a beautiful map in a VTT like Roll20.
 Then the mastermind of months of roleplay and events appears... a floating X. Kind of anti-climatic.
 What if you could have a piece of art in a nice round frame to post in Discord or reveal in Roll20?!

 This avatar template (.PSD) gives you the power to add art, select a ring border, and select all sorts of effects to make it look incredible: metal embossed laurels and skulls, glowing rune rings, shadows and flames, simple thin rings.
+The file uses edited WoW models, custom drawing and edited textures, personal use free fonts, and have Hearthstone card art as temporary content.
+You can add your own images, group art, screenshots, more!

 :::homebrew Image Editors
 This file can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
 You can open this in Gimp and Clip Studio, but the layer effects will be lost.